 - School of Physical and Occupational Therapy (SPOT)

 - Trottier Institute for Sustainability in Engineering and Design (TISED)

 Frequently Asked Questions

-Your team can be as large or small as you think is appropriate.
-The Sustainable Workplace Ambassador is responsible for presenting information to the team, coordinating the efforts, and liaising with the Office of Sustainability to submit documentation.
-It is paramount that at least 75% of the team is aware of and actively commits to the actions.
-In some cases, having a large team may be hard to motivate or communicate with.
-Some teams may be entire units, while other teams may be a certain floor of a building.
+A workplace team can be as large or small as you think is appropriate.
+Your Sustainable Workplace Ambassador is the person on your team responsible for presenting information to the team, coordinating the efforts, and liaising with the Office of Sustainability to submit documentation.
+Some teams may be entire units, while other teams may consist of a certain floor of a building.
 Your team can include staff, faculty, and students.

 If some of your team members seem unable or unwilling to commit to the actions, there may be several approaches.
 First, it is important to approach the stakeholders (anyone who will be impacted by this) to see what their point of view is.
 Perhaps they are too busy, uninterested, concerned that it will negatively impact their work, or unaware of the program.
 Taking the time to speak with them in a team setting or as individuals can help you understand their concerns and adapt the approach accordingly.

-Joining the Sustainable Workplace Network and meeting with the Office of Sustainability can also help get ideas on how to increase participation in the initiative.
+Joining the Sustainable Workplace Ambassadors group and meeting with the Office of Sustainability can also help get ideas on how to increase participation in the initiative.
 To learn more, email workplace.sustainability [at] mcgill.ca

 Yes, every office starts with Bronze and can make their way through each subsequent level all the way to Platinum.
 The Sustainable Workplace Certification transforms the culture of sustainability in an office by asking individuals to commit to concrete steps in their office.
 Each certification level is valid for two years, and can be renewed.